CyberOrigin2077/open_cyber_glove_retarget_ros2/README.md

 ## 4. Dual-Hand Mode

 The node supports simultaneous retargeting of both left and right hands.
-When the `--dual-hands` parameter is used, the node creates two separate instances:
+When the `--dual-hands` parameter is used, the node creates a unified dual-hand retargeting instance that:

-- One for the left hand
-- One for the right hand
+- Loads both left and right hand models in the same SAPIEN scene

-Each instance subscribes to the same topic (`/hand_kinematics_markers` by default) but filters the markers based on their namespace to get the correct hand data.
+- Processes both hands' marker data simultaneously
+- Applies hand joint scaling to both hands independently
+- Visualizes both hands in a single window with optimized camera view
+- Publishes to both `/left_retargeted_qpos` and `/right_retargeted_qpos` topics

+## 5. Hand Joint Scaling

+Both single-hand and dual-hand modes support hand joint scaling to fine-tune the retargeting effect:

+- Global scaling factor: 1.3 (scales the entire hand)
+- Individual finger scaling:
+  - Thumb: 1.0
+  - Index: 1.0
+  - Middle: 1.0
+  - Ring: 1.0
+  - Pinky: 1.0

+These scaling factors can be adjusted in the code to achieve different retargeting effects.
+The scaling is applied to the joint positions relative to the wrist, preserving the wrist position while scaling the finger movements.

-## 5. Visualization
+## 6. Visualization

 When the `--sim-vis` parameter is used, the node creates a SAPIEN visualization window showing:
-- The robot hand model
+- The robot hand model(s)
 - The human hand joint positions
 - The retargeted robot joint positions

-In dual-hand mode, both hands are visualized in the same window.
+In dual-hand mode, both hands are visualized in the same window with an optimized camera view.

-## 6. Troubleshooting
+## 7. Troubleshooting

 ### STL File Warnings
 If you see warnings about "loading multiple convex collision meshes from STL file", you can use the `--disable-collision` parameter to disable collision detection and suppress these warnings.